fsalvemi/DEVWKS-1709/nac-catalystcenter-simple-example/README.md

 ```

 **Note**: Terraform will show you a plan of what will be destroyed and ask for confirmation before proceeding.

+**Verify in Catalyst Center**:
+- Refresh your browser page in the Catalyst Center GUI
+- Navigate to **Design > Network Hierarchy** to confirm no sites exist (only the default "Global" site should be present)
+- Navigate to **Design > Network Settings > IP Address Pools** to verify no IP pools are configured
+- This confirms all resources have been successfully destroyed and your environment is back to the clean baseline state

 ## ✅ Key Benefits